Homepage

 July and August are peak season, during which Girona Airport groans under the weight of flights, and hotels the length and breadth of the coast fill up.
 To find the best 2025 Costa Brava holiday deals the general advice is to book early!

-What to do in Costa Brava
+What to do in the Costa Brava

 The sea and coastline are the Costa Brava’s crowning glories.
 There are lively Blue Flag beaches where the seas buzz with watercraft and the bordering promenades hum with people.
 Then there are the quiet deserted coves, perfect for family picnics or whiling away the afternoon with a book.